caolan/worker-shares/README.md

       type        : "$share"
     }

-The worker picks it up, creates a database "share/uuid567" and creates a continuous replication from user's $shares database.
-It also sets the attribute `$state` of the $share object to "active", so that the frontend code can inform the user that the sharing has been started.
+The worker picks it up, creates a database "share/uuid567" and a continuous replication from user's `$shares` database.
+It also sets the `$state` attribute to "active", so that the frontend client can inform the user that the sharing has been started.

 Whenever the user adds an object to the sharing, the share id will be added to the $shares attribute (which gets created if not present yet.)

     {
       _id: "todo/abc4567",